Field Crop Reporting Series

 Data sources and methodology

-Field crop surveys collect data from Quebec, Ontario, Manitoba, Saskatchewan and Alberta at all survey occasions.
+The Field Crop Reporting Series collects data from Quebec, Ontario, Manitoba, Saskatchewan and Alberta at all survey occasions.
 However, they only collect data twice a year for Newfoundland and Labrador, Prince Edward Island, Nova Scotia, New Brunswick and British Columbia in the June cycle (seeded areas) and the November cycle (final crop production).

 The questionnaire was originally designed in 1908, and has evolved over the years in order to address Statistics Canada and Canadian agricultural requirements.
 Consultations have taken place between subject matter specialists and provincial and industry experts.
 Testing is conducted in-house for flow and consistency.
 Questions will be changed, added or removed as the need arises.